IASA2/Miscellaneous/Document Work List.md

 Status: Ready for WGLC

 # 15 - RFC 7691
-## Needs to be Written
+## NOT NEEDED / OBSOLETED
 Title: Updating the Term Dates of IETF Administrative Oversight Committee (IAOC) Members

-New Draft:

-Datatracker:

-Repo:

-Status: None yet - may just obsolete it
+Status: Not necessary - this is about the IAOC, which no longer exists based on the structure document.
+Thus the structure document should and will obsolete RFC 7691.

 # 16 - RFC 7776
 ## Cleared WGLC